 Section 1 is a noticeable small hill with a large rectangular stepped terrace.
 When early settlers first began to use the hill for burials they found pits or “caves” that had been dug by Indians to store their hunting provisions.
 The settlers scooped dirt from around the edges to fill the holes thereby creating the sides of the terrace and slightly leveling the top of the hill.

 The cemetery is platted like any town.
 Original maps show additions and lots only.
 A separate and easier system of Section, Row, and Grave based on D.A.R. cemetery censuses is employed by the Cemetery Card Catalog located at the Tipton County Public Library.
 To agree with the card catalog in the original sections as much as possible, I designate a location using Section, Row and Stone.
 The newest and most active section (6E) uses consecutively numbered lots of six graves each.
 I simply use Section, Row and Lot.
-The cemetery map is a great help in this section.
+Please click the Cemetery Map link below to orient yourself if you are in the cemetery searching for a grave.

 Please do not report differences found at FindAGrave.com.
 I may be contacted by E-mail at: email@example.com